 It’s far better to hear comments and criticism directly than second-hand.
 And that counts double for praise for your perfect conference call agenda.

-Not a very long list but that’s all you need to do to prepare for a conference call.
+Not a very long list but that’s all you need to do when preparing for a conference call.
 Understand the tech, set out clear objectives and invite the right people.